roryl/cfml_optional/README.md

 Which does the same thing 'Instantiate Optional and call else() on it.
 Else returns the value of the Optional, or executes else function, returning a new entity

 ####Type Hinting
 Use Optional as a return type to your functions to inform callers that your function may return a value or return null.
-Normally a function would be this
+Normally a function that may returns nulls may look like:

 ```coldfusion
 public any function getMyEntity(){